arashnm80/arashnm80.github.io/quotes.md

 > Anybody can do it, question is who does?

+> Everybody knows what's the price, question is who is willing to pay?

 > Diff between 121 and 120 mins is nothing, diff between 1' and 0' is everything.

 > To become great, I should become good first.